denoland/docs/runtime/fundamentals/ts_support.md

   - /runtime/manual/advanced/typescript/types/
 ---

-Deno treats TypeScript as a first class language, just like JavaScript or WebAssembly, so you can run or import TypeScript without installing anything more than the Deno CLI.
+TypeScript is a first class language in Deno, just like JavaScript or WebAssembly, so you can run or import TypeScript without installing anything more than the Deno CLI.